4 Times A Personal Loan Makes Perfect Sense

 These are considered low priority spending and should be avoided if one does not have the cash to pay for them.
 Getting a personal loan for these items only spell trouble because personal loans do not come for cheap.

-However, there are instances where you should definitely consider getting a personal loan to save yourself trouble and money in the long run:
+However, there are instances where you should definitely consider getting a personal loan or an Islamic personal financing plan to save yourself trouble and money in the long run:

 In other words, you really do not want a “bad” cheque on your record.
 If there really is insufficient fund in your account for the moment, it makes sense to get a personal loan first to avoid having your cheque rejected by the bank.